kbvernon/modtheworld/12-statistical_graphics.md

 ## Annotation

-Annotation refers to the addition of natural language elements (i.e., characters, words, and numerals) to a plot.
+Generally speaking, annotation refers to the addition of natural language elements (i.e., characters, words, and numerals) to a plot.
 These include plot titles (the main title, the subtitle, and the axis titles), as well as the legend title, axes labels (i.e., the tick labels, usually numerals), and any other text comments, either within the plot region or in the margins.
 Much of this may be specified within the `plot()` function itself.

 ```r